BatekPetr/VREP_ROS/Virtual-Robot-Challenge/README.md

 Project taken from https://github.com/Nurgak/Virtual-Robot-Challenge with the goal of further personal modification.
-In case you got to my repo when trying to start with VREP-ROS simulation, I would suggest you to use original project than this personalize version.
+In case you got to my repo when trying to start with VREP-ROS simulation, I would suggest you to use original project than this personalized version.

 # Virtual Robot Challenge